samuelhorn/jamdocs/docs/editing-in-forestry.md

 Click on the **Menu** section in Forestry to add a new section or topics from the user interface.
 Forestry will write the changes to the JSON file. 🎉

 ![](/forestry-sidebar-settings.png)

+See [Forestry documentation](https://forestry.io/docs) if you want to know more.